 Direct mail is one of the most potent tools financial services marketers can have to promote their offers.
 That’s why you, as a financial services marketer, should understand what is direct mail copywriting.

-As a direct response copywriter – verified by the American Writers and Artists Institute – I have found two articles that will help you get a grip on what is direct mail copywriting.
+As a direct response copywriter – verified by the American Writers and Artists Institute – I have found two articles that will help you get a grip on what effective direct mail copywriting is.

 “Direct Mail Copywriting Tips” by Chron.com is the second article and was written by Elle Smith.
 This article has five quick tips that will help you write personalized sales letters.
 You’ll learn how to keep things exciting, offer solutions, and make an impact with your message.

 3 Facts You Should Know About Direct Mail Copywriting